rewitt94/esn/app/Readme.md

 1. Can create an account & progress without adding personal details
     - maybe this is not an issue they can just be a username ?

-2. hashedPassword is returned along with user data for many endpoints
+2. hashedPassword / dateCreated is returned along with user data for many endpoints
     - BIG PROBLEM